 Got a call from Martin in NYC today.
 He was attempting to make pizza dough.
 He made me realize I needed to update the instructions on this recipe.
 YIKES!

 Needless to say, I make pizza almost every Friday.
 I have a couple of ‘go to’ recipes for pizza dough.
 Any pizza dough I make I throw into a food processor.
 It is quick and painless.
-Here is one I have been using a lot lately.
 It is a great recipe for 1 pizza.
 You could split in half for 2 personal size pizzas.
 Here it is;

 Go To Pizza Dough 2019